ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 [[note]]
 | You do not need to explicitly type callbacks and events that are defined as part of `GridOptions`.
 Typescript will correctly pass the generic type down the interface hierarchy.

-### Stand-alone Use
+### Configure via Interfaces

-It is possible to configure the generic row data type on standalone functions / properties.
-For example, a stand alone grid event handler can accept the generic parameter on the event type.
+Each individual interface that accepts a generic of `TData` can also be configured.
+For example, a stand alone grid event handler can accept the generic parameter on the event type `RowSelectedEvent`.

 ```ts
 function onRowSelected(event: RowSelectedEvent<ICar>) {